 Heat the Olive Oil:

-2 tbsp olive oil in a large skillet over medium-high heat until shimmering, ~2 minutes.
-The oil should be hot but not smoking.
+large skillet over medium-high heat, 2 tbsp olive oil until oil is shimmering, ~2 minutes.
+The oil should be hot but not splattering.

 Cook the Tilapia